nodejs/node/doc/api/tls.md

     or array of `Buffer`s of trusted certificates in PEM format.
 If this is omitted several well known "root" CAs (like VeriSign) will be used.
 These are used to authorize connections.
+  * `clientCertEngine` {string} A string with the name of an OpenSSL engine which can provide the client certificate.
   * `crl` {string|string[]} Either a string or array of strings of PEM encoded CRLs (Certificate Revocation List).
   * `ciphers` {string} A string describing the ciphers to use or exclude,